What To Do After A Rear End Car Accident

 Call A Michigan Auto Law Attorney For A Free Consultation

-If you have questions about what to do after a rear end car accident, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have questions about what to do after a rear end car accident, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.